-Isaiah Thomas has left the Lakers to get further medical opinion on the torn labrum in his hip.
-His painful body is like that movie the War of the Roses.
+Isaiah Thomas’ painful body is like that movie the War of the Roses.
 At every turn there is abject misery that he has to overcome by working through the suffering.
 One eye is on the present, one on the future.
 But the right now just hurts like hell.
+Like his 2018-19 paycheck.
+He signed for the minimum with the Denver Nuggets.
+It’s a terrible crash.
+No Brinks truck forthcoming.

 What Isaiah is struggling with is history.
 A torn labrum in the hip is a devastating injury.
 Jonny Flynn was a lottery pick and a smaller NBA guard (6-0) in 2009, a number six pick.
 He tore his labrum, had surgery at the end of his rookie year.
 He played two more NBA seasons and was a shell of himself.
 At the age of 23 his NBA career was finished.